Christmas tree composting program

 Our collection trucks use the carts for automated collection and we are unable to load materials manually into the truck.
 Your tree must fit into the cart to be collected without damaging the equipment.

-Even bagged branches are placed into the green cart and then emptied into the truck.
+Even paper yard waste bags are placed into the green cart and then emptied into the truck.

 By composting your Christmas tree, you help preserve valuable space in our landfills, turn your tree into nutrient-rich compost and reduce harmful greenhouse gas emissions.

 Learn more about how composting works.

 No. Food and yard waste must be put in your green cart.
 Black carts containing Christmas trees will not be collected.

 Yes, you can put your evergreen wreath in your green cart or it can be dropped off with your real tree at any of the drop-off locations.
 Please note: The wreath needs to be stripped of all ornaments, ribbons, nails, wires etc.